What is psychodynamic therapy?

 Do you have a waiting area?

 I do not have a waiting area at my Beaconsfield practice, so clients need to arrive at the appointed time for sessions.
+There is a waiting area at my Bloomsbury practice.

 How do I pay for sessions?